lucasg321/Embedded-System-Media-Center/README.md

 The media center includes the following functionality:
 * Photo gallery
 * MP3 that plays audio from a usb connection
--A Tic Tac Toe game where the users can play against the computer or another player -A minigame called StopLight where users must stop a light on a specific LED on the board
+* A Tic Tac Toe game where the users can play against the computer or another player
+* A minigame called StopLight where users must stop a light on a specific LED on the board

 <img src="Images/menu.JPG" width="318" height="226"> <img src="Images/gallery.JPG" width="318" height="226">
 <img src="Images/mp3.JPG" width="318" height="226"> <img src="Images/snake.JPG" width="318" height="226">